xbirt/airrsim/README.md

 - `--clonotypes`: Input file containing clonotypes [required]
 - `--read-length`: Length of each simulated read [default: 100]
 - `--read-count`: Number of reads to generate [default: 10000]
+- `--with-constant-region`: Include reads from the constant region [default: True]
-- `--no-c-region`: Avoid generating reads that are located mostly within the constant region
+- `--without-constant-region`: Exclude reads from the constant region

 Example: